 The sensors on the EPD are linked to an instrument control unit (ICU), which is the single point of connection between the spacecraft and the EPD.
 The ICU provides the data and power interface for the interactions between the spacecraft and the EPD and allows information to be shared between the sensors to facilitate synchronized operations.

 The ICU was designed to manage the sensors’ control and monitoring, timing clock, data collection & compression and telemetry.
-The ICU, which is the brain of the EPD was developed by the University of Alcala in Spain.
-Find out how Rapita’s RVS was used in development of the ICU’s software.
+The ICU, which is the brain of the EPD was developed by the University of Alcala in Spain who used the Rapita Verification Suite (RVS) to perform analysis on the system.
+RVS is a software verification tool suite optimized for DO-178 projects - find out how it was used in development of the ICU’s software.
 Get the latest updates of the solar orbiter mission on the ESA website.